Falcons trade suspended WR Ridley to Jaguars in complex deal

 Ridley responded on his Twitter account that day, saying ”I bet 1500 total I don’t have a gambling problem.”

+He also seemed to take a light-hearted approach to his suspension when he added in another post that said, ”I know I was wrong But I’m getting 1 year lol.”
+He added: ”Just gone be more healthy when I come back.”

-A league investigation uncovered no evidence inside information was used or that any game was compromised by Ridley’s betting.
+A league investigation uncovered no evidence inside information was used or that any game was compromised by Ridley’s betting, Goodell’s announcement said.
 Nor was there evidence suggesting Falcons coaches, players or staff were aware of Ridley’s betting activity.

-“As our team continues its growth, we continue our daily focus on improving our roster and believe this move is the best decision to make at this time,” Falcons general manager Terry Fontenot said.

-“We appreciate Calvin’s contributions to the organization and wish him well on his next steps.”

 Ridley may petition for reinstatement after Feb.
 23, 2023.

-The suspension wasn’t the first time Ridley was unavailable to the Falcons.
-He sat out the final two months of the 2021 season and explained his absence in a Twitter post that read, “I need to step away from football at this time and focus on my mental well being.”
+The suspension wasn’t the first time Ridley had not been available to the Falcons.
+He sat out the final two months of the 2021 season and explained his absence in a Twitter post that read, ”I need to step away from football at this time and focus on my mental well being.”

 Ridley was Atlanta’s 2018 first-round draft pick from Alabama.
 He had 90 catches for 1,374 yards and nine touchdowns in 2020.
-He had only 31 receptions for 281 yards and two touchdowns before sitting out the final two months of the season.
+He was expected to be Matt Ryan’s top playmaker after Julio Jones was traded to Tennessee before the 2021 season.
+But Ridley had only 31 receptions for 281 yards and two touchdowns before sitting out the final two months of the season.

 He is scheduled to count $11.1 million against Jacksonville’s salary cap in 2023, which is the final year of his rookie deal.